-- The UK government funds Palestinian and Israeli NGOs through two frameworks:
+- The funds are provided to Palestinian and Israeli NGOs through two frameworks:

 - The Middle East and North Africa Conflict Pool (MENA CP), managed by the Foreign and Commonwealth Office, the Department for International Development (DFID), and the Ministry of Defense.
 This framework includes the Strategic Programme Fund and the Conflict Prevention Pool.

-- The Bilateral Programme Budget (BPB) is managed locally, usually through the Embassy in Tel Aviv or Consulate in Jerusalem.
-It provides funding for small-scale NGO projects.
+- The Bilateral Programme Budget (BPB) is managed locally, usually through the Embassy in Tel Aviv or Consulate in Jerusalem, and provides funding for small-scale NGO projects.

 - UK funding is generally aimed at “support[ing] efforts to achieve a two-state solution, that sees a viable Palestinian state existing in peace and security alongside Israel.”
 The specific objective for the MENA CP funding is “to improve the environment to make a successful peace process more likely to happen or, in the absence of such a process, reduce the likelihood of severe and widespread violence.”

 - In correspondence with NGO Monitor, the UK Foreign and Commonwealth Office (FCO) stated: “The UK Government does not support the BDS movement,” and “we have been very clear that the boycotts movement is not productive... it could be deeply corrosive.”

 - In contrast to these objectives, the British government partners with and supports NGOs that undermine peace efforts and increase tensions.
 For instance, some UK-funded organizations pursue partisan and divisive agendas, are heavily involved in “lawfare” and BDS (boycott, divestment and sanctions) campaigns, and employ the rhetoric accusing Israel of “apartheid,” “ethnic cleansing,” and “war crimes.”